Kratom and brittle hair and dry skin and aging, oh my

 That does it, I vowed.
 Time to quit for good.

 So.
-Have I experienced these same health resurrections?
+Had I experienced these same health resurrections?
 Well.
-One of my more morbidly hilarious domestic habits in recent years has been to time my shower-cleaning schedule to the shower's drain clogging from all my shedding hair.
+One of my more morbidly hilarious domestic habits at that time had been to use my shower's drain clogging from all my shedding hair to signal that perhaps it's time to clean the entire shower.
 Takes about three weeks.

-Until I quit kratom.
-At some point in September, I thought "huh, the shower's looking a bit grubbier than usual, when did I last clean it?
+Until I'd quit kratom.
+At some point in September '22, I discovered myself thinking: "huh, the shower's looking a bit grubbier than usual.
+When did I last clean it?
 I ... honestly can't remember!
 It's been ages!
 But the shower drain is draining perfectly ... wait ... oh, I've stopped shedding hair!"

 Yup.
 Thicker hair, growing faster, shinier, tougher, fewer breakages whilst combing, it's awesome.
-Additionally, I'm now also seeing thousands of new hairs growing.
-I first noticed it a few weeks ago: I was combing my hair, standard practice ... and for the life of me could not figure out why my hair had suddenly become so much more frizzy.
+Additionally, I started also witnessing the growth of thousands of new hairs.
+I was combing my hair, standard practice ... and for the life of me could not figure out why my hair had suddenly become so much more frizzy.
 No amount of combing would flatten this extra frizz.
 It took bloody ages to realise that this wasn't my existing hair getting frizzier: no, it was entirely new hair-strand growth, all 1-2 inches in length.

-My head is starting to look like I'm wearing a shoulder-length wig over the top of two inches' growth of my real hair.
+My head was resembling a shoulder-length wig over the top of two inches' growth of my real hair.
 It's insane.

 Don't get me wrong, I'm not necessarily against slight-to-moderate kratom usage.
 Once in a while is probably fine.
-But sure as hell not every day.
+But sure as hell not daily.
 I was putting away ~60g/day for a while.
 No longer!

 It's also rather expensive.